-With a longitudinal commitment to providing outstanding care for patients with complex gastrointestinal and liver diseases, this Division also is highly committed to clinical and outcomes research: basic and translational research: and education for fellows who plan to pursue an academic career.
+With a longitudinal commitment to providing outstanding care for patients with complex gastrointestinal and liver diseases, this Division is highly committed to clinical and outcomes research, basic and translational research and education for fellows who plan to pursue an academic career.

 Faculty and staff use the most advanced diagnostic and therapeutic tools available to ensure the best results for each patient.
 The Division also has dedicated staff that includes technologists, nurses, nutritionists and others meeting patient's needs with the quality of care and compassion expected from a leader in the field.
 One of the fastest-growing programs nationally, the Liver Transplant Program delivers excellent patient and grafts outcomes.